Engages with Community

 It’s not done until it’s shared.

 Engineers are involved in the entire process, from ideation and design to building and sharing products with the community.
-As we like to say, “it’s not done until it’s shared.”
-We’re inspired by the book Shape Up from Basecamp.
-Every six weeks we have a “shaping week” where we all look at customer feedback and roadmap strategy and decide what goes in the backlog for the next six weeks.
+As we like to say, “it’s not done until it’s shared”.
 We value product-minded engineers who enjoy the added challenge of thinking through the UX and the business case for each feature and work through questions such as How important is it?
 What’s the priority?
 Who needs it?
 Is there a faster/cheaper way to do the same thing?

-One great example of start-to-finish ownership is the Merge feature.
+One great example of start-to-finish ownership is the Merge feature, which lets Orbit users identify and merge duplicate community members.
 On the engineering side, Nicolas led the initial research stage to land on the current algorithm used, and sought help from Josh when he was stuck.
 When it came to feature/UX design, the team discussed Nicolas’ early prototypes both internally and with community members and then iterated based on valuable feedback.
 Finally, Nicolas kept an eye on rollout and tackled support tickets when needed.

 We’re looking for engineers who are comfortable managing their own projects and aren’t afraid to ask questions as they arise!

 We’re creating an entirely new category for communities.